jeffcollier/FirebaseSwiftExample/README.md

 #### Logging Events
 Firebase provides string constants for common events.
 You can also define your own strings, but take care to avoid clashing with reserved system values such as "first_open_time"

-### Firebase Database
+### Cloud Firestore
-Firebase provide a local database in the same way as CoreData.
+This replacement for the Firebase Realtime Database provide a local database in the same way as CoreData.
 The Firebase database is distinguished from CoreData at the time of this development by its syncrhonization with the cloud and by gracefully handling offline mode, queueing up changes for the next connected session.
-In order to query data with Firebase, you attach observer handlers which are commonly defined in viewDidAppear methods.
+In order to query data with Firebase, you attach listener  handlers which are commonly defined in viewDidAppear methods.
 With this sample app, you can monitor data being created in the cloud using the Firebase Database console.
-Look under the "bucketlists" node.
+Look under the "users" collection, then "bucketlists".

 ### Firebase Storage